vladislavean/vladislavean/README.md

 # Hi there!
 Self-taught junior engineer from Moscow, Russia.
-I write scripts in Python, fond of backend development on Flask and administration of systems and servers.

 ## Full name and age